 Can I become a human services counselor without an advanced degree in Illinois?

 A postgraduate degree (master's or doctorate) is not required to become a human services counselor.
 There are many opportunities for those with an associate degree or a certificate.
-It's a good way to start a career.
-Some students choose to pursue a bachelor's degree at a four-year college in counseling, social work, and psychology.
+It's an excellent way to start a career.
+Once you've completed the program, you'll be eligible to take the Certified Alcohol and Other Drug Abuse Counselor examination.
+Upon passing that exam, you will be a Certified Alcohol and Drug Counselor (CADC), the credential in Illinois.
+Some students pursue a bachelor's degree at a four-year college in counseling, social work, and psychology.

 Human service professionals are in demand